While technology is heating up the car manufacturing industry, it’s also transforming Class 8 tractors.

 Off with the Electronics

 When it comes to their choice of a rig, truckers feel, “the older the better.”
 The less tech in a truck, the more reliable it is.
-“The less electronics in it, the better,” said one driver.
+“The fewer electronics in it, the better,” said one driver.

 “I knew a trucker who wanted to buy a 2002 Peterbilt 379 with a CAT engine,” said Montway’s Fleet Safety and Compliance Manager.
 “There were 45 people ahead of him to get it.”
 She also showed me a gallery of 1997 to early 2000s trucks listed for sale.
 “That’s what truckers consider reliable equipment,” she said.